The Fly (1986 film): Plot

-Seth continues to deteriorate, losing body parts along with his human appearance.
-After several weeks, he reconnects with Ronnie and reveals he is slowly becoming a hybrid creature that is neither human nor insect, which he has nicknamed "Brundlefly."
-He has also begun vomiting digestive enzymes onto his food before eating and is able to cling to walls and ceilings.
-He also discovers that he is losing his human reason and compassion and is now being driven by primitive impulses he cannot control.
+Seth continues to deteriorate, losing body parts and becoming less human in appearance.
+After several weeks, he reconnects with Ronnie and says he is becoming a hybrid of human and insect he nicknamed "Brundlefly."
+He has begun vomiting digestive enzymes onto his food to dissolve it and gained the ability to cling to walls and ceilings.
+He realizes he is losing his human reason and compassion, driven by primitive impulses he cannot control.

 Seth installs a fusion program into the telepod computer, planning to dilute the fly genes in his body with human DNA.
-Ronnie discovers she is pregnant with Seth's baby and has a nightmare of giving birth to a giant maggot.
-She demands that Stathis persuade a doctor to perform an abortion in the middle of the night, but Seth overhears Ronnie's fears and abducts her before the procedure occurs.
-He begs her to carry the child to term, since it may be the last remnant of his humanity.
-Stathis breaks into Seth's lab with a shotgun, but Seth disables him using his corrosive vomit to destroy Stathis' hand and foot, stopping just short of vomiting acid onto his face when Ronnie screams at him to stop.
+Ronnie learns that she is pregnant by Seth and has a nightmare of giving birth to a giant maggot.
+She has Stathis persuade a doctor to perform an abortion in the middle of the night.
+Having overheard their conversation, Seth abducts Ronnie and begs her to carry the child to term, since it may be the last remnant of his humanity.
+Stathis breaks into Seth's lab with a shotgun, but Seth incapacitates him with his corrosive vomit.

-Seth reveals his final plan to Ronnie: he will use the telepods to fuse the two of them, along with the unborn child, into a single entity to become "the ultimate family."
-During a struggle, she accidentally tears off his jaw, which triggers his final transformation, shedding his decaying flesh to become a monstrous, insectoid-human creature.

-Seth traps Ronnie in the first telepod, puts himself in the other, and begins the countdown.
-A weakened Stathis recovers his shotgun and severs the cables connecting Ronnie's telepod to the computer.
-Seth breaks halfway out of his own pod, but the fusion process activates, gruesomely amalgamating him with a chunk of the telepod.
-Seth crawls to Ronnie and places the shotgun barrel to his head, silently begging her to end his suffering.
-Looking on at the creature that was once Seth Brundle, she tearfully fires, killing him instantly.
-She falls to her knees in despair.
+Seth reveals his desperate plan to Ronnie: he will use the telepods to fuse himself and her, together with their unborn child, into one entity.
+As Seth drags her into one of the telepods, she accidentally rips off his jaw, triggering his final transformation into an insectoid-human creature, shedding decayed human skin.
+Seth traps Ronnie inside the first telepod and enters the other, planning to use the prototype pod as the receiver of the combination of pods 1 and 2.
+The wounded Stathis uses his shotgun to sever the cables connecting Ronnie's telepod to the computer, allowing Ronnie to escape.
+The damage causes telepod 2 to malfunction and Brundlefly attempts to smash his way through the door, only for the pod to activate just as he is stepping out, fusing Brundlefly to a piece of the door and other parts.
+The prototype pod receives the Brundlefly/Telepod fusion successfully, as the door opens a pained wail is heard and the resulting creature falls out of the door and to the ground.
+He crawls to Ronnie and silently requests for her to end his misery by aiming Stathis' shotgun barrel, which she had picked up, at his own head.
+She eventually, and tearfully, shoots and kills him, and falls to her knees in despair.